New moduli components of rank 2 bundles on projective space: Introduction

 \section{Introduction}

-In \cite{Maruyama} Maruyama proved that the rank $r$ stable vector bundles on a projective variety $X$ with fixed Chern classes $c_1,...,c_r $ can be parametrized by an algebraic quasi-projective variety, denoted by $\mathcal{B}_{X}(r,c_1,...,c_r)$.
+In \cite{Maruyama} Maruyama proved that the rank $r$ stable vector bundles on a projective scheme $X$ with fixed Chern classes $c_1,...,c_r $ can be parametrized by an algebraic quasi-projective variety, denoted by $\mathcal{B}_{X}(r,c_1,...,c_r)$.
 Although this result has been known for almost 40 years, there are just a few concrete examples and established facts about such varieties, even for cases like $X = \PP$ and $r=2$.
 For instance, $\mathcal{B}_{\PP}(2,0,1)$ was studied by Barth in \cite{Barth1}, $\mathcal{B}_{\PP}(2,0,2)$ was described by Harthorne in \cite{Hart1}, $\mathcal{B}_{\PP}(2,-1,2)$ studied by Harthorne and Sols in \cite{Hart2} and by Manolache in \cite{M}, while $\mathcal{B}_{\PP}(2,-1,4)$ was described by Banica and Manolache in \cite{Banica}.
-This probably happened due to the fact that the questions of irreducibility (solved in \cite{Tikhomirov1} and \cite{Tikhomirov2}), and smoothness (answered in \cite{jardim2014trihyperkahler}) of the so-called \emph{instanton component} of the moduli space $\mathcal{B}_{\PP}(2,0,c_2)$ remained opened until 2014.
+This probably happened due to the fact that the questions of irreducibility (solved in \cite{Tikhomirov1} and \cite{Tikhomirov2}), and smoothness (answered in \cite{jardim2014trihyperkahler}) of the so-called \emph{instanton component} of the moduli space $\mathcal{B}_{\PP}(2,0,c_2)$ for all $c_2\in\mathbb{Z}_+$ remained open until 2014.

 In this paper, we continue the study of the moduli space $\mathcal{B}_{\PP}(2,0,n)$, which we will simply denote by $\calb(n)$ from now on, with the goal of providing new examples of families of vector bundles, and understanding their geometry.
 It is more or less clear from the table in \cite[Section 5.3]{hartshorne1991} that $\calb(1)$ and $\calb(2)$ should be irreducible, while $\calb(3)$ and $\calb(4)$ should have exactly two irreducible components; see \cite{ES} and \cite{C}, respectively, for the proof of the statements about $\calb(3)$ and $\calb(4)$.
-For $n\ge5$, two families of irreducible components have been studied, namely the \emph{instanton components}, whose generic point corresponds to an instanton bundle, and the \emph{Ein components}, whose generic point corresponds to a bundle given as cohomology of a monad of the form
+As for $\calb(5)$, a description of all its irreducible components had been a challenge since 1980ies.
+In the paper, we give a complete answer to this problem - see Main Theorem \ref{MT2}.